-Foreign nationals of all nations, except Indians, needed to get a visa to enter Nepal.
-There is an immigration office at Tribhuvan International Airport where visitors may get visas upon arrival and where current visas can be renewed.
+Foreign nationals of all nations, except Indians, needed a visa to enter Nepal.
+There is an immigration office at Tribhuvan International Airport where visitors can get permits upon arrival and renew their current passports.

-Applicants for visas are required to provide a passport photo and a passport with at least six months of remaining validity.
+Visa applicants must provide a passport photo and a passport with at least six months of validity.
 The Nepalese government has decided to waive the visa fee for citizens of China and the South Asian Association for Regional Cooperation (SAARC) countries.

 Insurance is required for hiking in a region of extreme altitude.
 You should get enough insurance before you go out on your journey.